Rahulqqq/TextChange/README.md

 ## Acknowledgements
-The developers and contributors who have made this project possible.
+The developers and contributors who have made this project possible